 - a.
 Students/parents registering during February will be supplied with a registration form.
-A parent/guardian signature is required on this form. - b.
+A parent/ quardian signature is required on this form. - b.
 Students registering at other times must make an appointment for an interview with the Principal.
 They must bring with them a transcript of previous marks, and an attendance profile. - c.
 Students new to Manitoba must have their standing assessed by an administrator prior to completing registration.
 New students must be accompanied by a parent/guardian upon registration.
 Additional proof of residence documentation (e.g., birth certificate, MB Health card, lease agreement, driver's license) may be required. - d.
 Students from Out-of-Division must apply online at www.sjasd.ca (Schools of Choice) - e.
-Planning Guides for each program have been included for your convenience.
+A Planning Guides has been included for your convenience.